DCxDemo/THPS2-Cumulative-Patch/th2patch/hawk2/info/classes.md

 The very first pointer of the class structure is the pointer to the vTable.

-Now instead of calling a class function directyby its address, under the hood it is recovered using vTable[functionIndex](<params) call.
+Now instead of calling a class function directly by its address, under the hood it is recovered using ```vTable[functionIndex](<params>)``` call.

-If you inherit a class, it simply creates anoter vtable, copies all original function pointers and adds additional funcptr to the end of the new table.
+If you inherit a class, it simply creates anoter vtable, copies all original function pointers and adds additional funcptrs to the end of the new table.

 # Recovering class structure for decompilation